aarushitandon0/lrm-comparision/README.md

 - Formal exploration and exploitation mechanism.
 - Can use a cheaper model for rollout and expansion.
 - Produces useful search metadata.
+- Better suited than simple Tree search when repeated exploration is valuable.

 Weaknesses:

 - High cost as iterations increase.
 - Reward is still model-scored rather than ground-truth scored during inference.
 - Not included in the current 10-question saved run because it was skipped with `--no-mcts`.
+- Low-quality reward estimates can mislead the search.

 ### Hybrid